Business With Purpose

 Honouring the Indigenous Heritage of the Bouddi Area

 Pretty Beach House is set in the heart of Bouddi National Park, among ancient native angophoras and eucalypts, atop a Hawkesbury sandstone bluff.
 Almost completely surrounded by water, with views to the bay over the lands of the Traditional Owners, the Darkinjung.

-Given this majestic and strategic outlook, the site would undoubtedly have been significant to the Traditional Custodians – as evidenced by the 2,000-year old rock carvings of a fish, a dolphin and a whale, right at the lodge’s doorstep.
+The site was and is significant to the Darkinjung, with evidence of 2,000-year-old rock carvings of a fish, a dolphin and a whale, at the lodge’s doorstep.

 For Pretty Beach House proprietors, Brian and Karina Barry, honouring the Aboriginal cultural heritage of the site and its original inhabitants is a priority.

 “Aboriginal people have lived and gathered in the Bouddi area for at least 10,000 years.
-We show our respect for the Traditional Custodians of this land by drawing on their traditional knowledge and customs and incorporating them into our guest experiences,” explains Brian Barry.
+We show our respect for the Traditional Custodians of this land by inviting them to share their knowledge and customs with our guests,” explained Brian Barry.

-“We help to keep traditional knowledge alive while, at the same time, our guests gain an insight into the richness and significance of Indigenous culture and reflect on the spiritual heritage of our country.”
+“At the same time, our guests gain an insight into the richness and significance of local Indigenous culture and reflect on the spiritual heritage of our country.”

-Guests’ introduction to Indigenous culture comes at sunset on their first evening in the lodge, with the option of partaking in a smoking ceremony – a traditional welcome – performed by a local Indigenous Elder.
-The ceremony is accompanied by didgeridoo and clapping sticks, and guests listen to Dreamtime stories and legends told by Aboriginal Darkinjung Elders.
-For many, it’s a deeply moving experience, and a chance to ask questions and to connect with the Elders, their culture and Country.
+Guests’ introduction to Indigenous culture usually comes at sunset on their first evening in the lodge, with the option of partaking in a smoking ceremony – a traditional welcome – performed by an Indigenous Elder.
+The ceremony is accompanied by didgeridoo and clapping sticks, while guests listen to Dreamtime stories shared by Aboriginal Elders from the Darkinjung.
+For many, it’s a deeply moving experience, and a chance to ask questions and to engage with culture and country.

 “Our walks are a complete sensory experience including information on local flora and fauna, medicinal plants, traditional bush tucker, storytelling and Indigenous activities, including viewings of Indigenous art and carvings.”

-There are over 100 significant Aboriginal sites in Bouddi National Park – with many yet to be unearthed.
-They include shelters, grinding grooves and middens, while exposed areas of Hawksbury sandstone provided the ideal canvas for numerous rock engravings, drawings and paintings.
+There are more than 100 significant Aboriginal sites in Bouddi National Park.
+They include shelters, grinding grooves and middens, while exposed areas of Hawkesbury sandstone provided the ideal canvas for numerous rock engravings, drawings and paintings.

-The defining features of the landscape have been incorporated into the design of the lodge itself, with huge slabs of locally-hewn Hawksbury sandstone and an enormous, ancient angophora emerging through the patio by the pool.
-The walls of the main house are built with hand-made mud bricks, while re-purposed timbers from a de-commissioned bridge buttress the ceilings.
+The defining features of the landscape have been incorporated into the design of the lodge itself, with huge slabs of locally-hewn Hawkesbury sandstone and an enormous, ancient angophora emerging through the patio by the pool.
+The walls of the main house are built with hand-made mud bricks, while repurposed timbers from a decommissioned bridge buttress the ceilings.

-The menu also draws inspiration from Australia’s Indigenous heritage, featuring native ingredients such as pepper berries, finger limes, lemon myrtle, wattle seed and Davidson plum, as well as local bush tucker growing naturally on and around the property.
+The menu features Australian native ingredients such as pepper berries, finger limes, lemon myrtle, wattle seed and Davidson plum, as well as local bush tucker growing naturally on and around the property.

 The seasonal menus at Pretty Beach House are designed featuring majority house-made, home-grown, organic and local ingredients and produce from local suppliers.
-Sister property, Bells at Killcare, has a huge lush vegetable garden, from which the daily harvest, provides the basis of the menu at Pretty Beach House.
-Chefs are continuously planting new seedlings and hand-picking produce to use the same day.
+Nearby sister property, Bells at Killcare, has a huge lush vegetable garden, from which the daily harvest provides the basis of the menu at Pretty Beach House.

-- Wherever possible, Pretty Beach House’s purchasing policy is ‘buy local, buy sustainable’.
+- Pretty Beach House’s purchasing policy is ‘buy local, buy sustainable’.
 There is abundant sustainable seafood available from responsible farmers within the local coastal region.
-Endangered species such as swordfish and tuna are not purchased.
 Local producers provide fresh vegetables and farm gate treats such as home-made jams, and the lodge chefs follow the ‘nose to tail’ principle to minimise wastage.

-- The lodge stocks chemical and preservative free wines and purchases from a number of international and local organic and bio-dynamic wine suppliers.
+- The lodge stocks organic and preservative free wines and purchases from a number of international and local organic and bio-dynamic wine suppliers.

-- The few cleaning chemicals used are fully biodegradable and toilet paper is made from bamboo, delivered plastic-free.
+- Cleaning chemicals used are fully biodegradable and toilet paper is made from bamboo, delivered plastic-free.